shivanand-patil/blog-site-vpc/README.md

 Getting started with a Virtual Private Cloud (VPC)
 --------------------------------------------------

-1. Go to the AWS website and log in to your AWS account, and Click on the **Console** button in the top right corner of the page.
+1. Go to the AWS website to log in to your AWS account, and Click on the **Console** button in the top right corner of the page.

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1695384645692/308c48ca-e1e2-4600-8ef0-e56a4335ed29.png?auto=compress,format&format=webp)